gvisoc/gvisoc.github.io/_posts/2021-11-25-Firefox-Open-Issue.markdown

 - linux
 excerpt_separator: <!--more-->
 ---
 Firefox is my browser of choice.
-With the latest versios of the browser and of Gnome, it is not working as expected when clicking a link from another application.
+With the latest versions of the browser and of Gnome, it is not working as expected when clicking a link from another application.

 If Firefox is already running, and you click on a link in any other application, such link should open in a new tab.
 Instead, you can get the following error: